salonii2/Car-Predictive-Maintenance/README.md

 Follow the steps below to install Python 3.11 on your system.

 Install Python 3.11 (Windows):
-Step 1: Go to the official Python Downloads page.
+ -Step 1: Go to the official Python Downloads page.
-Step 2: Download the Python 3.11 installer for Windows.
+ -Step 2: Download the Python 3.11 installer for Windows.
-Step 3: Run the installer.
+ -Step 3: Run the installer.
 During the installation, ensure you check the box that says "Add Python 3.11 to PATH" before clicking Install Now.